BMorrell92/BMorrell_Milestone_Project4/README.md

 ### Lighthouse Reports

-I conducted accessibility testing to ensure our online store is usable and accessible to individuals with disabilities.
-We adhere to web accessibility guidelines and strive to provide an inclusive experience for all users.
+I conducted accessibility and performance testing to ensure our online store is usable and accessible.
+This was done using the Lighthouse reporting feature in Chrome Developer Tools.
+In general, the website was assessed to perform quite poorly, but score well on accessibility.
+Future fixes will have to involve improving the performance of the website.

 ### Validator Testing